1. What is the difference between EXCEL and COMPASS? Which program should I apply to?

 5. Can I be a member of EXCEL and other programs at UCF?

 In short, yes!
 EXCEL’s focus is on STEM retention and increasing a student’s academic success in their selected STEM discipline as well as building a community of STEM support.
-With that said, simultaneous participation is permitted in other programs (Honors, Lead Scholars) or extracurricular activities (Student Organizations, Greek life).
+With that said, simultaneous participation is permitted in other programs (Honors, Lead Scholars) or extracurricular activities (Student Organizations, Greek Life).
 However, students must take our EXCEL required courses (EXCEL Math, STEM Seminar I and II) in their first fall/spring semesters at UCF.
 While participation in multiple programs/activities at UCF is possible (we have several students that do so) there may be some program and/or course conflicts along the way that would have to be worked out independently by the student and the respective program coordinators.

 Please note: Students participating in the L.E.A.R.N program cannot also participate in EXCEL.